-3.3 Unless anything to the contrary is agreed to in writing, we shall pay the net invoice within 35 days end of month.
+3.3 Unless anything to the contrary is agreed to in writing, we shall pay the net invoice within 60 days of the invoice date.

 3.4 We are only able to deal with invoices if they name the order or request number stated in our order or request; the supplier is responsible for all consequences arising out of acting in contravention of this obligation, as far as he does not proof that he is not responsible for the contravention.